 People with NPC may experience the following symptoms or signs.
 Sometimes, people with NPC do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - A lump in the neck (the most common symptom)

 - Nasal obstruction or stuffiness